-During surprise inspection of the kitchen site of both Balurghat DH and Jhargram DH by Audit, it was observed that diet was cooked using other fossil fuels a DHs, though LPC cylinders were present instead of LPG in both the DHs, though LPG cylinders were present.
+During surprise inspection of the kitchen site of both Balurghat DH and Jhargram DH by Audit, it was observed that diet was cooked using other fossil fuels instead of LPG in both the DHs, though LPG cylinders were present.

 In Jhargram DH, reports submitted by Diet Committee revealed that highly inflammable liquid fuel like Diesel was used on regular basis at the kitchen.
 Electric heater was also found in the kitchen for cooking purposes.
 Wood available in and around the hospital premises and coal were used as fuel by the agency for cooking purposes.